sous-chefs/iis/README.md

 ##### Root Items

-- `name` - name attribute.
+- `pool_name` - name property.
 Specifies the name of the pool to create.
+We use the resource name if this isn't specified here.
 - `runtime_version` - specifies what .NET version of the runtime to use.
 - `pipeline_mode` - specifies what pipeline mode to create the pool with, valid values are :Integrated or :Classic, the default is :Integrated
 - `no_managed_code` - allow Unmanaged Code in setting up IIS app pools is shutting down. - default is true - optional